 Final recommendation deadline with Supervisor Confirmation:

 September Admission: Canadian and Permanent Residents is July 10.
-International is May 10
+International Students is March 1

-January Admission: Canadian and Permanent Residents is November 15.
-International is September 15
+January Admission: Canadian and Permanent residents is December 1.
+International Students is October 1

-Applications for all Graduate Programs must be submitted via Uapply (please see: https://www.mcgill.ca/gradapplicants/how-apply).
+Applications for all Graduate Programs must be submitted via the application portal (please see: https://future.mcgill.ca/apply/).
 Application files are reviewed on a rolling basis.
 Once a student has submitted all the required documents, the file will be reviewed by The Graduate Student Advisory and Admissions Committee (GSAAC).
 APPLICATIONS WILL NOT BE REVIEWED UNTIL ALL REQUIRED SUPPORTING DOCUMENTS HAVE BEEN RECEIVED.
 The applicable application fee is listed on the student accounts website.
 Applicants may indicate up to two programs on each form submitted and pay only one application fee.

 How to Apply: